jessepav/lacygoill-wiki-backup/vim/todo/new.md

 I think  the only thing `:call`  has over `:eval`,  is that it supports  a range (`:h e132`).

-## `:h optional-function-argument`

-You can now set a default value to an argument passed to a function.

-    fu Func(a = 10, b = 20, c = 30)

----

-I *think* you should refactor things like:

-    fu Func(...)
-        let foo = get(a:, 1, 12)
-        let bar = get(a:, 2, 34)
-        ...

-Into:

-    fu Func(foo = 12, bar = 34)
-        ...

----

-This makes function signatures more readable; but what about function call sites?

-Try this:

-    fu Func(opts)
-        let opts = a:opts
-        ...

-    call Func(#{foo: 1, bar: 2, ...})

-And if you want the arguments to be optional:

-    fu Func(opts)
-        let opts = extend(a:opts, #{foo: 1, bar: 2, ...}, 'keep')
-        ...

-Should we refactor our vimrc/plugins to  make function calls with many arguments more readable?

 ## `:h prompt-buffer`

 ##